 Rather than waste their breath rehashing the importance of metrics, successful restaurant owners use teamwork as a strategy to improve operations, meet sales goals, and encourage their employees to support one another.
 Great teamwork in a restaurant can positively affect the bottom line.

-Tips to improve restaurant teamwork
+Tips to improve teamwork in restaurants

 If you want to experience the positive effects of teamwork in your restaurant, you should foster a culture of teamwork.
 Good team building does not only come from your employees but stems from competent restaurant management providing the grounds for a positive work environment.
 After all, good communication should be a common goal for every member of the team.